-If you have any trouble with this, try dragging the outside pole tip in the snow, or reaching down the hill to touch your outside knee or boot to move your center of gravity more over the outside ski.
+If you have any trouble with this, try dragging the outside pole tip in the snow, or reaching down the hill to touch your outside knee or boot to move your center of mass more over the outside ski.

 2. Work it up the turn; make angles

 To tip the skis on edge the lower legs need to tip to the inside.
-To balance on the outside foot the centre of mass needs to move the other way.
+To balance on the outside foot, the centre of mass needs to move the other way.
 So to edge effectively we need to make angles in the body, as you do when preparing to step up the hill.

 Take the carved feeling from the traverse and put it in higher up the arc, so you are carving for a larger portion of the turn.
 You’re working towards feeling that you are standing on that solid platform on the outside foot from the fall line all the way to completion.
 Start with the same position, but understand you will need to tweak it while moving, because the forces change as you progress through the turn.
 Learn to adjust the feet to stay in the middle of the outside foot and keep the ski running cleanly through the snow.

-3. Carving into the fall line; bend the knees
+3. Carving into the fall line

 Carving the first half of the turn will pick up a lot of speed.
 To work on this, head to a wide easy green run where you can straight line with no worries.